manasikattel/chest_ct_registration/README.md

 * copd*X*_iBHCT.img
 * optional: copd*X*_300_eBH_xyz_r1.txt (groundtruth)

-For this project copd1, copd2, copd3, copd4 from [COPDGene](https://med.emory.edu/departments/radiation-oncology/research-laboratories/deformable-image-registration/downloads-and-reference-data/copdgene.html) were used as 'train' dataset.
+For this project copd1, copd2, copd3, copd4 from [COPDGene](https://med.emory.edu/departments/radiation-oncology/research-laboratories/deformable-image-registration/downloads-and-reference-data/copdgene.html)
+were used as 'train' dataset (YOUR_DATASET).
 ### Add at the top of the inhale landmarks .txt files the following rows:
 ```
 index
-300 (number of landmarks)
+300
 ```
-* This is necessary for transformix to be able to read the inhale landmarks .txt files correctly.
+* This is a necessary step for transformix to be able to read the inhale landmarks .txt files correctly.

 ## Setting up the environment
 - Create a conda environment